ServiceInnovationLab/serviceinnovationlab.github.io/WORKFLOW.md

 ## Quality

-Code needs to pass code linters (we use codeclimate)
+Code needs to pass code linters (we use codeclimate).

-Markup generated for webpages must pass accessibility checkers
+Markup generated for webpages must pass accessibility checkers.

 ## Merging